bisq-network/bisq-website/_posts/2019-02-12-bisq-dao-for-bitcoin-maximalists.md

 This is why we call it the Bisq Network and not the Bisq Project.
 This has been the plan from the beginning.

-**The BSQ token bothers me because it creates money out of thin air.
-That's sketchy.**

-BSQ token issuance mirrors the act of human labor: the very act of human labor is creating something out of nothing.
-Take a developer, for instance.
-When they implement a feature, they'll add code where there wasn't any before.
-If they do it right, the code they added will result in new functionality.
-Voilà!
-They've just created something out of nothing.

-The BSQ token is a tool to capture this newly-created value in an exchangeable medium.
-Bitcoin miners create money out of thin air too, right?
-This is no different, just with human labor and subjective validation instead of machine labor and automated validation.

 **What is the issuance schedule for BSQ tokens?**

 New BSQ is issued every time a contributor's request is approved through DAO voting.
-BSQ issuance is not a 1-time event.
+BSQ issuance is not a one-time event.
 Issuance is not a capital raise like an ICO—it happens continually as contributors do work.

-BSQ is also burned out of existance continually as traders redeem them for trading fees.
+BSQ is also burned out of existance continually as traders use it to pay trading fees.

 This issuance and burning creates a scarcity dynamic for the BSQ token.